 - To understand the mechanism of the monsoons, the following facts are important.

-- The differential heating and cooling of land and water creates low pressure on the landmass of India while the seas around experience comparatively high pressure.
+- The differential heating and cooling of land and water create low pressure on the landmass of India while the seas around experience comparatively high pressure.

 - The shift of the position of Inter Tropical Convergence Zone (ITCZ) in summer, over the Ganga plain (this is the equatorial trough normally positioned about 5°N of the equator – also known as the monsoon trough during the monsoon season).

 - The presence of the high-pressure area, east of Madagascar, approximately at 20°S over the Indian Ocean.
-The intensity and position of this high-pressure area affects the Indian Monsoon.
+The intensity and position of this high-pressure area affect the Indian Monsoon.